thorsager/proxy-nginx-le-compose/README.md

 NGINX Proxy & LetsEncrypt
 =========================
-This simple compose file is just an example of how you could put some of greate stuf people have made to some use.
+This simple compose file is just an example of how you could put some of great stuff people have made to some use.

 Please not I have NOT made any of this, I have just created the compose file.